Bira/octopus-carnival/_drafts/wir-mm-4e-githyanki.md

 unite against, the internal tensions of the gith began building up and eventually exploded.
-The resulting conflict divided the gith into two people with radically different philosophies: the xenophobic and militaristic githyanki, and the monastic and contemplative githzerai.
+The resulting conflict divided the gith into two people with radically different philosophies: the xenophobic and militaristic githyanki, and the contemplative and isolationist githzerai.
 We'll focus on the first here.

 The githyanki migrated en masse to the Astral Sea and built their capital city